Fun, Free, and Almost Free Things to do in Canberra

 With a large indigenous collection in a purpose build space, this is one of the better places to learn about Aboriginal Art.

-aussie flag work NGA Canberra
+Aussie flag work NGA Canberra

 The gardens surrounding the gallery are home to 26 sculptures, including a Rodin, and it’s a lovely spot to sit and contemplate.